Ayms/torrent-live/README.md

 Among these few hundreds some of the spies never rotate their IPs since probably this would become more complicate for them to do the job.

-The method is determinist and does allow to catch quasi all the spies, only a few could escape like newcomers or those that rotate their IPs faster than the crawlers, but that's just a matter of processing capabilities to get them all.
+The method is determinist and does allow to catch quasi all the spies, only a few could escape like newcomers or those that rotate their IPs faster than the crawlers' cycles, but that's just a matter of processing capabilities to get them all.

 ## Transcoding and File conversion